 Bath Spa University is committed to ensuring equal opportunities for all staff.

-The mean average gender pay gap at Bath Spa is 17.2% and the median average is 23.7%.
+The mean average gender pay gap at Bath Spa University is 17.1% and the median average is 23.2%.

-"Mean" is the figure that's determined by adding all the numbers and dividing by the number of numbers.
-The "median" is the middle value in the list of numbers, when the numbers are listed in numerical order from smallest to largest.
+The “Mean” is calculated by summing the hourly rates of each employee, then dividing by the number of employees.
+The “Median” is the middle value when the hourly rates are ranked from smallest to largest.

 The Gender Pay Gap Report is a measure of the difference in pay between the average hourly earnings of male and female staff.